ychoi1001/Kaggle/README.md

-# Kaggle: Collection of Kaggle Solutions and Ideas
+# Collection of Kaggle Solutions and Ideas
 This repository contains following projects:
 - Titanic - Machine Learning from Disaster